KDMG/RAG_Text/README.md

-This repository includes additional material on article "".
+This repository includes additional material on the article for IJCNN 2025.